Resume Writing

 PROFESSIONAL SUMMARY

 [3-4 sentences.
-Include your job title, years of experience, top 2-3 skills, and a notable achievement with a number.]
+Include job title, years of experience, top 2-3 skills, and a notable achievement with a number.]

 WORK EXPERIENCE